 Students in the NP stream complete a core curriculum of 45 credit hours, plus a clinical consolidation course.

 Of the 704 program clinical hours, 304 hours are integrated throughout, with an additional 400 hours (10 weeks) in the final clinical consolidation.

 The NP stream is offered by blended delivery, including a mix of in-class and distance teaching and learning strategies.

 According to the Canadian Nurses Association (CNA), “nurse practitioners provide direct care, focusing on health promotion and the treatment and management of health conditions.
 They have an expanded scope of practice and can diagnose, order and interpret diagnostic tests.
 They can also prescribe medications and perform certain procedures”.

-- NPs are registered nurses (RNs) with graduate education and clinical expertise in primary care.
+- NPs are registered nurses (RNs) with graduate education and clinical expertse in primary care.